venkataravuri/247.ai-assignment/README.md

 * The 🎡 **To-Be System Architecture** is explained through various architecture views such as ```Functional Architecture```, ```Technical Architecture```, ```Deployment Architecture```, ```Component Designs``` and ```Technology Stack & Choices```, each addressing unique concerns of stakeholders & audience.
 * Highlights how the proposed solution addresses requirements & constraints with modern AI technology advances.

-### Functional Analysis & Design
+### :rainbow: Functional Analysis & Design

 A quick use-case analysis has yielded essential buisness functions which are mapped into system fuctions.
-These related system functions are grouped into functional modules later translated into software components.
+These related system functions are grouped into functional modules later translated into :minidisc: software components.

 | Functional Module | Description |
 | --- | --- |